c0dejump/HawkScan/README.md

 Security Tool for Reconnaissance and Information Gathering on a website. (python 2.7)

-This script use the sublist3r lib to check subdomains.

 # Features
  - [x] URL fuzzing and dir/file detection
  - [x] Check header information